-All of us at Jackson College, from our Board of Trustees, to our faculty, our staff, and our administration, have been working so very hard in this changed reality, to prepare this College -- its facilities, its curriculum, its housing, technologies, its support systems -- all of it, for you.
+All of us at Jackson College, from our Board of Trustees to our faculty, our staff, and our administration, have been working so very hard to prepare this College - its facilities, its curriculum, its online programming, its housing, technologies, its student activities, its support systems - all of it, for you.
 Everyone is welcome here.
-Regardless of where you have been, the challenges of your life, your past, the color of your skin, the person you love, your ZIP code, what you believe, your gender identity, or how you voted in the last election - you are very welcome here.
+Regardless of where you have been, the difficulties that you may have had in school, the present challenges of your life, your past, the color of your skin, the person you love, your ZIP code, what you believe, your gender identity, or how you voted in the last election - you are very welcome here.